-DCRMR is an RDA-compliant manual aligned with the RDA element set.
+DCRMR is aligned with the RDA element set.
 When completed, DCRMR will be an integrated and consolidated manual, which will include instructions for rare materials in multiple formats (e.g., music, serials).
 Currently, DCRMR allows for RDA-compliant rare book cataloging.
+Previous published editions of the DCRM manuals will not be deprecated and may be used when following the instructions in the Original Toolkit or the Anglo-American Cataloguing Rules, second edition (AACR2).

 Elizabeth O’Keefe, Formerly of the Morgan Library & Museum

 Minimum viable product containing book instructions.
-For BSC review only.
+Approved for cataloging, effective February 2, 2022.

 History of the revision process